taylorhakes/node-systemd-selinux/README.md

 ##### These files are based the entry to the node js application living in `/var/www/node/process.js`.
 That file name can be changed via find and replace, but it must be in `/var/www/*` for the files to work.
 I will make a script to make it easier
 ##### Must use `#!/usr/bin/env node` at the top of JS file and be executable
 DO NOT change the nodejs.service file to execute `node file.js`.
-The JS needs to be standalone executable
+The JS needs to be standalone executable.
 ##### The SELinux module assumes that the Node server listens on port 3000
 Read below on how to allow other ports